-A software technology service provider company, based out of the US, with operations in Canada and India, intends to outsource the client support functions to its subsidiary, located in the respective countries.
+A software technology service provider company based out of the US, with operations in Canada and India, intends to outsource the client support functions to its subsidiaries in the respective countries.

-Now the company needs to plan its strategy in such a way that it results in savings of tax and ultimately bringing the profits to the company.
-The tax rate is lower in India and the labour is also not very dear.
+Now the company needs to plan its strategy in sucsoit results in tax savings and ultimately brings profits to the company.
+In India, taxes are lower, and labor is less expensive.

-In the absence of transfer pricing norms, the company would pay to the Indian counterpart arbitrary price, which would result in a loss in the revenue of the US Tax Department.
+In the absence of transfer pricing norms, the company would pay the Indian counterpart an arbitrary price, resulting in a loss in the revenue of the US Tax Department.

-But due to TP norms, now company need to determine the ALP and thereby compute its income tax liability.
+But due to TP norms, the company now needs to determine the ALP and compute its income tax liability.

 Following are the importance given below:

-- For Companies: Non-compliance of the legal provisions can result in high penal consequences, which is not good for the entity, in terms of finance and reputation.
+- For Companies: Non-compliance with the legal provisions can result in high penal consequences, which is unsuitable for the entity in terms of finance and reputation.

-- For Tax Authorities: This will help them to assess the transactions on a fair and equitable basis which will lead to increased compliance from the companies.
+- For Tax Authorities: This will help them assess the transactions fairly and equitably, leading to increased company compliance.

-- For Investors: When the dealings are occurring as per the laws, then it boosts the confidence of the investors that the company is ethically strong and they can look at it as their prospective investment.
+- For Investors: When the dealings are occurring as per the laws, it boosts the investors’ confidence that the company is ethically strong, and they can look at it as their prospective investment.

 Transfer Pricing vs Standard Cost